open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 configured `SpanExporter`.

-The processor SHOULD export a batch when any of the following happens AND the previous export operation has finished (for additional concurrency details see the [Export() specification](#exportbatch)):
+The processor SHOULD export a batch when any of the following happens AND the previous export call has returned (for additional concurrency details see the [Export() specification](#exportbatch)):

 - `scheduledDelayMillis` after the processor is constructed OR the first span